techidaily/site-android-transfer/source/_posts/in-2024-top-5-from-oppo-reno-10-pro-5g-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 **Note:** _The messages will be enclosed in an Email attachment.
 That implies you won’t be able to import your messages to your iMessage app.
 If you want to transfer SMS to the default messages app, try Dr.Fone - Phone Transfer.
 It's a one-click and reliable desktop software._

-## 2 Methods to Transfer Messages from Oppo Reno 10 Pro 5G to iPhone 12/XS (Max) with a PC

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 2 Methods to Transfer Messages from Oppo Reno 10 Pro 5G to iPhone 12/XS (Max) with a PC

 ### How to transfer all messages to iPhone 12/XS (Max) at a time